-Every day, I would awake to find you non consensually reproducing anywhere you pleased.
+Every day, I would wake to find you non-consensually reproducing anywhere you pleased.
 My skin was no longer mine.
-The baby-soft olive colored wrap protecting my body that I was always proud of was soon conquered by bloated bumps that decided that they had the right to drive me mad and send me scrubbing myself with every medicated wash under the sun in a fear-driven craze.
-You put me into a downward spiral, sending me digging too deep and too fast until I hit a rock that shattered into pieces that scattered everywhere.
-It’s impossible to recollect them all because they’ve settled in nooks where they’ll always be.
-No matter how many times I sweep my mind, I'll never be able to clean out all of them.
+The baby-soft olive-colored wrap protecting my body was soon conquered by bloated bumps that decided they had the right to drive me mad and send me scrubbing myself with every medicated wash under the sun.
+You put me into a downward spiral, sending me digging too deep and too fast until I hit a rock that shattered into pieces.

 I began to pick apart every flaw that I had.
-I began to compare the angles and dips and curves of my body to that of a covergirl’s.
-I began feeling an itch tickling the back of my soft pink brain.
+I began to compare the angles and dips and curves of my body to that of a Covergirl’s.
+I began feeling an itch tickling the back of my brain.
 At random moments, it would turn into a rash that made my fingers tingle.
 It eventually became irresistible to scratch no matter how much effort I put into keeping my hands at my sides, fiddling with the hem of my sweater or tapping against a table.
 I didn’t bother to put any ointment on it because it never worked on you, did it?
-My mind became filled with disorganized filing cabinets stacked on top of each other, each drawer labeled with a feature, and inside of them were notes of all of the inadequacies that any given part of me had.
+My mind became a disorganized filing cabinet, each drawer labeled with a feature, and inside of them were notes of all the inadequacies that any given part of me had.

 My smooth complexion has changed completely.
-My face has become covered in pimples that are all about self-improvement and strive to make themselves and their offspring more horrid and stubborn every day.
+My face has become covered in pimples that make themselves and their offspring more horrid and stubborn every day.
 Black spots that look like spilled pepper station themselves anywhere a patch of you was once mounted.
 My back and shoulders and neck are overtaken by lines of you playing follow the leader that destroy any stretch of untouched caramel that they can find.
-Some decide not to follow the crowd and settle on my small chest, climbing upwards to cover my prominent collarbones and the skin stretched tautly between them.
+Some decide not to follow the crowd and settle on my chest, climbing up to cover my prominent collarbones and the skin stretched between them.

 I am no longer complimented on the clarity of my skin.
-Instead, I am reminded that my forehead is “so oily, do you need a tissue to wipe it off?”.
+Instead, I am reminded that my forehead is “so oily, do you need a tissue to wipe it off?”
 And there is absolutely nothing that I love more than having someone say, “Ugh, my acne was so horrible last year.
-It was terrible, I hated it so much.
-It made me look so ugly. oh my god, I never left the house without makeup on.
+I hated it so much.
+It made me look so ugly.
+Oh my god, I never left the house without makeup.
 It was, like, as bad as yours, basically.”
 It’s even better when complete strangers recommend that I get Proactiv.

 I look in the mirror now and see a walking game of connect-the-dots.
 I don’t want to be a page ripped out of an activity book, the page that everyone skips over because it looks too difficult to handle.
-The page that is crumpled and dog-eared and used as a placeholder, the page that nobody sees as worthy of filling out because of its unaligned dots printed in an off-red ink that looks more maroon.
-I don't want to be the page that sticks to one in front of it so that skimming fingers happen to slide over it when the book is flipped through.
+The page that is crumpled and dog-eared and used as a placeholder, the page that nobody sees as worthy of filling out.

-I want you to run away as quickly as you ran onto my body and crossed the finish line that I never really bothered to mark clearly before it was too late.
-But even when you’re gone, my belief in myself will never fully return because you cracked open my safe and there is no repairman that will be able to fix it.
+I want you to run away as quickly as you ran onto my body.
+I fear that even when you’re gone, my belief in myself will never fully return.
+You cracked open my safe and there is no repairman that will be able to fix it.